paralin/goscript/README.md

 ```

-This example initializes the compiler with basic configuration, creates a compiler instance, and then calls `CompilePackages` to translate the specified Go package into TypeScript files within the designated output directory.
+This example initializes the compiler, creates a compiler instance, and then calls `CompilePackages` to translate the specified Go package into TypeScript files in the output directory.

 ## Roadmap